 When I’m planning a project with a geometric tile pattern, I always think of the arcade game Q*bert.
 Many of you probably already know how much of a geek I am but let me remind you of my age.
 Yes, I grew up playing Q*bert, the original version.
 The idea that you can take three connected “squares,” change the color for all three and make them appear to be two walls and a floor is pretty cool to me.
-That you can do this to a floor is even cooler.
+That you can do some scoring and staining concrete to a floor to make it even cooler.

 There is a catch: You cannot actually make this design using “squares.”
 Even good old Q*bert didn’t use squares.
 They look like squares, you want to believe they are squares, but they aren’t.
 Instead they are parallelograms.
 If you start this design thinking you’re making squares you’ll fail immediately.
 Once you start working with geometric shapes, and not just tile, the idea of a square is out the window.